simonmrog/certificates/README.md

-Certificates of some online programming courses I took and approved
+Certificates of some online programming courses I've took and approved